Jamesahabyona/Jamesahabyona/README.md

 I am an advanced Stata user with expertise in statistical analysis and data management.
 Currently, I am expanding my skill set by learning R, SQL, and refining my Python abilities to further enhance my data science toolkit.
 Additionally, I am advancing my QGIS skills to apply geospatial analysis in various contexts.</p>

+###

 <h2 align="left">Projects</h2>

 ###

-Feel free to check out my repositories to see projects related to data cleaning, management, visualization and analysis, and geospatial analysis.
+Feel free to check out my repositories to see projects related to data cleaning, management, visualization, and analysis, as well as geospatial analysis.
-#1: Web Scraping

-#2: Machine Learning
+1. **Web Scraping**: Automating the extraction of data from websites using Python.
+2. **Machine Learning**: Building predictive models using algorithms like regression, classification, and clustering.

-#3: Using Google Vision OCR to Digitize Historical Data
+3. **Using Google Vision OCR to Digitize Historical Data**: Leveraging Google Vision's OCR to convert scanned documents into machine-readable data.

-#4: Data Analysis in Python

-#5: Geospatial Analysis in Python
+4. **Data Analysis in Python**: Cleaning, processing, and analyzing datasets using Python libraries like Pandas and Matplotlib.
+5. **Geospatial Analysis in Python**: Using **QGIS** and **Python** to perform geospatial analysis on spatial datasets.

+📦 Some projects are yet to be uploaded or are available upon request.

 ###